Peute industrial and commercial area

 Peute is an important location for the food industry in the Port of Hamburg, with key players such as Nordfrost and Barry Callebaut.
 Nordfrost specialises in comprehensive logistics solutions for the food industry, particularly in the area of deep-freeze logistics.
 Its range of services includes transport and warehouse logistics, food processing and complex container logistics.
 With state-of-the-art infrastructure and integrated management, Nordfrost ensures efficient processes and customised services.
 Barry Callebaut is a leading supplier of cocoa products that processes its goods at the Hamburg site for the European market.
 The Peute plant includes the roasting of cocoa beans and the production of cocoa mass, powder and butter.
 They focus on innovation and sustainability in production and help to further strengthen Hamburg's role as an important hub in the food industry.
 Both companies benefit from the strategic location of Peute, which ensures efficient logistics routes and direct access to the most important European markets.

-The property at Peutestraße 22 is managed and let by the Hamburg Port Authority (HPA).
+The property at Peutestrasse 22 is managed and let by the Hamburg Port Authority

 Properties with high space efficiency

-In Hamburg's Peute industrial estate, properties with high space efficiency are key to economic development.
-The commercial centres, including the Elbcraft commercial campus and the properties managed by the Hamburg Port Authority at Peutestrasse 22, offer a wide range of possible uses.
-Elbcraft offers centrally located commercial lofts with individual addresses and flexible spaces, ideal for creative minds in the service, trade and retail sectors, and this infrastructure is complemented by innovative car parks developed by Goodman especially for Amazon.
-These projects transform brownfield sites into efficient multi-storey car parks with over 1,500 parking spaces and a pre-equipped charging infrastructure for electric vehicles.
-These sustainable solutions strengthen Hamburg's position as a major logistics centre.
-The high space efficiency of projects such as the Elbcraft commercial campus and the innovative parking pallets (e.g. for Amazon) in Peutestrasse is crucial for the economic and sustainable development of the location as a modern logistics and commercial centre in Hamburg.
+In the Peute industrial area, properties with high space efficiency are key to economic development.
+The commercial centres, including the Elbcraft commercial campus and the properties managed by the Hamburg Port Authority at Peutestrasse 22, provide for a wide range of usage opportunities.
+Elbcraft offers centrally located commercial lofts with flexible, customised spaces, which is ideal for creative minds from the services, trade and retail sectors.
+In addition, there are large, innovative car parks developed by Goodman especially for Amazon.
+As part of this project, brownfield sites were transformed into efficient multi-storey car parks with over 1,500 parking spaces and a pre-equipped charging infrastructure for electric vehicles.
+These sustainable solutions strengthen Hamburg's position as a logistics hotspot.
+The high space efficiency of projects such as the Elbcraft commercial campus and the innovative parking pallets (e.g. for Amazon) at Peutestrasse have shaped the economic and sustainable development of the location as a modern logistics and commercial centre in Hamburg.

-Hamburger Energiewerke's new pressurised heat storage facility on the inland island of Peute
+The new pressurised heat storage facility of Hamburger Energiewerke, which is located in Peute

 Infrastructure for the heating transition